-Target Zero is a programme of work to provide guidance on the design and construction of sustainable, low and zero carbon buildings in the UK.
-Five non-domestic building types have been analysed: a large distribution warehouse, an out-of-town supermarket, a secondary school, a high-rise office block and a mixed-use (office and hotel) building.
+Target Zero was a programme of work to provide guidance on the design and construction of sustainable, low and zero carbon buildings in the UK.
+Five non-domestic building types were analysed: a large distribution warehouse, an out-of-town supermarket, a secondary school, a high-rise office block and a mixed-use (office and hotel) building.
 The project was completed in 2011.

-Target Zero is the largest and most comprehensive study undertaken to date to assess and compare the sustainability performance of new non-domestic buildings in the UK.
-All building and alternative structural options, energy efficiency measures and renewable energy technologies analysed have been independently costed.
+Target Zero was the largest and most comprehensive study undertaken to date to assess and compare the sustainability performance of new non-domestic buildings in the UK.
+All building and alternative structural options, energy efficiency measures and renewable energy technologies analysed were independently costed.

 Target Zero was undertaken by a consortium of leading organisations in the field of sustainable construction: AECOM and The Sweett Group with steel construction expertise provided by Tata Steel Europe RD&T and the Steel Construction Institute (SCI).